winitzki/scall/tutorial/programming_dhall.md

 ```

 These type expressions are not covariant in the foreign monad `M`, which means that foreign runners are impossible to implement.
-Base lifts are also not implementable.
+Base lifts are also do not exist.
 We only need to implement `monadTM` and `flift` methods.

 In each case, we use the known `Monad` evidence for the base monad.